Skip to content

 Key Takeaways

-1. Agents are specialized: Architect, Developer, and Reviewer each have focused roles with defined input/output contracts
+1. Agents are specialized: Architect, Developer, Reviewer, Evaluator, Oracle, Brainstormer, and Plan Validator each have focused roles with defined input/output contracts

 2. Trajectory is truth: Full execution trace persisted for debugging, not just final outputs